1 Bg 15-1972: The Yoga of the Supreme Person

 > but when the living spark is out of the body and the body

-> is dead, it sinks.
+> is dead, the body sinks.
 Of course when it is decomposed it

 > floats just like straw and other things, but as soon as the